 - 5. Allocate a judgment free spending limit

-- 6. Don’t ignore interacting with receipts
+- 6. Don’t ignore the receipts

 - 7. Get better at being financially transparent